Review Polarity-wise Recommender: Proposed Method

 \subsection{Aspect Importance Extraction}

 We define that the user $u$'s positive document $D_{u}^{pos}$ is constructed by collecting all the positive reviews posted by $u$, and the user's negative document $D_{u}^{neg}$ is built in a similar manner.
-In this way, the user $u$'s user-preferred and user-rejected aspect importance can be calculated based on the positive and negative documents, respectively.
-In the following, we mainly detail the formulation on how to extract the user-preferred aspect importance while the user-rejected one can be obtained in a similar way.
+It is widely accepted that users tend to comment on aspects with opposite attitudes pertaining to different polarities of reviews.
+In addition, users would individually care more about certain aspects than others.
+For example, fashion enthusiasts often focus on the user-preferred aspect ``\textit{fashionable style}'' of ``\textit{clothing}'' items, as the review words like ``\textit{fashion sense}'' frequently appear in their reviews.
+In the following, we mainly detail the formulation on how to extract the user-preferred aspect importance by word-wise extraction of $D^{pos}_u$, while the user-rejected one can be obtained in a similar way.

 Firstly, we use the pre-trained word embeddings to initialize the word representations in the positive document, where $\mathbf{e}_j\in \mathbb{R}^d$ is the embedding vector for the $j$-th word, and $d$ denotes the embedding dimension.
 We then adopt a CNN model to extract the contextual information of each word~\cite{conneau2017very, kim2014convolutional}.
-The convolution layer can be regarded as a tensor $\mathbf{K}$, which consists of multiple neurons.
+The convolution layer can be regarded as a tensor $\mathbf{K}$, which consists of $N$ neurons.
 Each neuron uses a filter with size $d\times c$ spanning $\epsilon=\frac{c-1}{2}$ words on both sides of each word.
 The latent contextual feature vector for the $j$-th word is formulated as follows,

-where $\mathbf{c}_j$ is the latent contextual feature vector for the $j$-th word, $\mathbf{W}_c$ and $\mathbf{b}_c$ denote the weight matrix and bias vector, respectively.
+where $\mathbf{c}_j\in\mathbb{R}^N$ is the latent contextual feature vector for the $j$-th word, $\mathbf{W}_c\in\mathbb{R}^{N\times N}$ and $\mathbf{b}_c\in\mathbb{R}^{N}$ denote the weight matrix and bias vector, respectively.